-- 1.1 Safeguarding is defined as - - Protecting children from maltreatment; - Preventing impairment of children's health or development; - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best life chances by accessing services as early as possible. - 1.2 St.Wilfrid's School is committed to safeguarding and promoting the welfare of all its pupils/students.
-We believe that: - All children/young people have the right to be protected from harm, abuse and neglect; - That every child has the right to an education and children/young people need to be safe and to feel safe in school; - Children/young people need support that matches their individual needs, including those who may have experienced abuse; - All children/young people have the right to express their views, feelings and wishes and voice their own values and beliefs: - All children/young people must be encouraged to respect each other's values and support each other; - All children/young people have the right to be supported to meet their emotional, and social needs as well as their educational needs - a happy, healthy, sociable child/young person will achieve better educationally; - Schools must contribute to the prevention of abuse, victimisation, bullying (including homophobic, bi-phobic, trans-phobic and cyber-bullying), exploitation, extreme behaviours, discriminatory views and risk taking behaviours; and - All staff and visitors have an important role to play in safeguarding children and protecting them from abuse. - 1.3 St.Wilfrid's School will fulfil their local and national responsibilities as laid out in the following documents:-
+- 1.1 Safeguarding is defined as - Protecting children from maltreatment; - Preventing impairment of children's health or development; - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best life chances by accessing services as early as possible. - 1.2 St.Wilfrid's School is committed to safeguarding and promoting the welfare of all its pupils/students.
+We believe that: - All children/young people have the right to be protected from harm; - Children/young people need to be safe and to feel safe in school; - Children/young people need support that matches their individual needs, including those who may have experienced abuse; - All children/young people have the right to speak freely and voice their values and beliefs; - All children/young people must be encouraged to respect each other's values and support each other; - All children/young people have the right to be supported to meet their emotional, and social needs as well as their educational needs - a happy, healthy, sociable child/young person will achieve better educationally; - Schools can and do contribute to the prevention of abuse, victimisation, bullying (including homophobic, bi-phobic, trans-phobic and cyberbullying), exploitation, extreme behaviours, discriminatory views and risk taking behaviours; and - All staff and visitors have an important role to play in safeguarding children and protecting them from abuse. - 1.3 St.Wilfrid's School will fulfil their local and national responsibilities as laid out in the following documents:- - The most recent version of Working Together to Safeguard Children (DfE) - The most recent version of Keeping Children Safe in Education: Statutory guidance for schools and colleges (DfE Sept 2016)